Skip to content

 """Register and handle events related to a character.

-Events related to character state changes (e.g. waypoint reached) can be registered with the EventHandler.
+Events related to character state changes (e.g. scene complete) can be registered with the EventHandler.

 When an event is triggered, the EventHandler will take the specified action (e.g. activate a Path).